Pulover/PuloversMacroCreator/Documentation/Commands.md

 ### Common_Fields

-The following fields appear on some of the Command Windows below and will behave the same for all, therefore will be omitted from their parameters.
+The following fields appear on some of the Command Windows and will behave the same for all, therefore will be omitted from their parameters.

-* **Repeat**: How many times to execute action.
+* **Repeat**: How many times to execute the command.
+This field is ignored in some commands.
 This field accepts [Variables & Expressions](Variables.html).
-* **Delay**: Time to wait before the next command line.
+* **Delay**: Time to wait before the next command line, except for the *Message box* and *KeyWait* command it sets the *Timeout*, for the *Set Timer* command it sets the Period.
+This field is ignored in some of the commands.
 This field accepts [Variables & Expressions](Variables.html).
 * **Control**: Selects the target control to send the command.
-Use the Get button to easily find a control's name: Point the mouse to its location and Right-Click on it.
+Use the *Get* button (...) to easily find a control's name: Point the mouse to its location and Right-Click on it.
 To operate upon a control's HWND (window handle), leave the Control parameter blank and specify ahk_id %ControlHwnd% for the WinTitle parameter.
 This field accepts [Variables & Expressions](Variables.html).
-* **Window**: Select what informations to retrieve from a target window (Title/Class/Process/ID/ProcessID).
-Check one or more items in the list and use the *Get* button to copy the available information from the window.
-**Extra Parameters**: The first parameter is WinTitle, you can add one or more extra parameters separating them by commas: `WinTitle, WinText, ExcludeTitle, ExcludeText`.
+* **Window**: Title, partial title or identifier of a target window.
+The first parameter is [WinTitle](http://autohotkey.com/docs/misc/WinTitle.htm), you can add one or more extra parameters separating them by commas: `WinTitle, WinText, ExcludeTitle, ExcludeText`.
 You can omit any of those parameters, including WinTitle.
+The matching behavior is set by *Title Match Mode* and can be changed in the [Playback options](Playback.html#playback-options).
 This field accepts [Variables & Expressions](Variables.html).
+* **WinTitle**: Selects what informations to retrieve from a target window (Title/Class/Process/ID/ProcessID) with the *Get* tool for the [WinTitle](http://autohotkey.com/docs/misc/WinTitle.htm) parameter.
+Check one or more items in the list and use the *Get* button (...) to copy the available information from the window.
 **Note**: The options checked only determine what the *Get* tool will retrieve, it does not affect the command.

 ## Table of Contents